Indian Animation faired brilliantly in 2019

 Golden Robot Animation head of business development RK Chand asserts, “The best thing about OTT platforms like Netflix and Amazon is that they have given us the liberty to innovate and experiment with the storytelling.
 Kalari Kids is the first kids content (Beyond Chhota Bheem) on Amazon which has now found its way to Pogo.
 Basically, the secret of success lies on the style of storytelling and reach.
 With Mighty Little Bheem, we’re trying to reach that place.”

-Mighty Little Bheem has gone to become a sensation since its launch on streaming giant Netflix, which has greenlit the third season for Mighty Little Bheem after the first two seasons of the animated original series received rave reviews and created headlines.
+Mighty Little Bheem has gone to become a sensation since its launch on streaming giant Netflix, which has greenlit the its third season after the first two seasons of the animated original series received rave reviews and created headlines.

 Netflix CEO Reed hastings recently revealed at HT Leadership Summit 2019, “People like babies in many countries and Mighty Little Bheem has been viewed by 27 million households outside India.
 Baby Bheem is going strong.”